-3. Complete and Update Reach Codes for the 2022 Building Code Cycle
+3. Complete and Update Reach Codes for the 2022 Building Code Cycle (Expected to be completed by July 1, 2023)

 Summary: The City Council approved a Reach Code ordinance for the 2019 triennial Building Standards Code adoption cycle.
 State law requires a new edition of the California Building Code every three years.
 The primary purpose for this cycle is to adopt and amend for California the most recent editions of national model codes, such as the International Building Code, National Electrical Code, Uniform Plumbing Code, and others.
 Locally adopted amendments, also known as Reach Codes, must therefore be re-adopted for each new tri-annual update and must be submitted and filed with the State